bertil291utn/parkingLot/README.md

 ```
 ### Deploy

-To deploy the application please write the localserver
+To deploy the application please write the local server
 ```
 ionic s
 ```